Dordogne And Lot Travel Guide

 Dordogne is home to more than 1,500 castles and 150 prehistoric sites, and thus has a huge draw for history enthusiasts.
 There is a popular museum of medieval warfare at the Chateau de Castelnaud in Castelnaud-La Chapelle, and the stone villages of Rocamadour, Domme and La Roque Gageac give one the feeling of having stepped into a time machine.

 Although medieval villages and towns such as Conques, Cahors and Montauban are starting to be discovered by tourists looking for a more authentic France, they have managed to retain their old-world charm.
-Visitors don't come here for a busy nightlife, or indeed for the weather (which can be wet even in summer), but are drawn to the stunning countryside, pâté, truffles, succulent Limousin veal and fine wine.
+Visitors don't come here for a busy nightlife, or indeed for the weather (which can be wet even in summer).
+They are drawn instead to the stunning countryside, pâté, truffles, succulent Limousin veal and fine wine.

 Become our Dordogne And Lot Travel Expert